teonet-go/teomq/README.md

 remove message from queue and resend answer to Producer.

 The is one Broker and several Consumers and Producers.

+Many producers and consumers can use the Brokers queue, but each message is processed only once, by a single consumer.
+For this reason, this messaging pattern is often called one-to-one, or point-to-point, communications.

 ### Basic teomq exsample